Job Market Candidates 2025/26

 Personal Website

-Job market paper: Scale-dependent Returns and Dynamics of the Interest Rate
+Job Market Paper: Scale-dependent Returns and the Interest Rate

 Alex Osberghaus